 The phrase “partner first” is echoing across the industry as vendors look to ramp up their commitment to the channel.

-Last month, Dell went all in with partners on storage, and SecureWorks is following that example with its Taegis cyber security product range across UK&I and Europe.
+Last month, Dell went all in with partners on storage, and Secureworks is following that example with its Taegis cyber security product range across the UK and Ireland and Europe.

-The latest move marks a further milestone for the firm, which has been on a journey of transition, initially moving nine years ago from being an MSSP to become an XDR specialist with its own threat intelligence resources that can update its defences in real time.
+The latest move marks a further milestone for the firm, which has been on a journey of transition, initially moving nine years ago from being a managed security service provider (MSSP) to become an extended detection and response (XDR) specialist with its own threat intelligence resources that can update its defences in real time.

 The plan is to work with strategic MSSPs and solution providers to sell the products that help users protect data.